sunnysideup/silverstripe-spring-clean-recipe/docs/en/INDEX.md

 The example provided here is just one way to do it.
 There are many ways to use this module.

-Please review all tasks used here and also look at the other modules included and not used below.
+Please review all tasks used here and also look at the other modules included, not used below.

 ```shell
 #!/bin/bash